influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/condition.md

 withType(type)
 ```

-Type is the type of condition
+"Type is the type of condition"